 The Montana eviction notice form can be used in all situations where landlord can legally evict a tenant in Montana.
 Note the notice requirements for each situation and make sure you provide notice and wait the requisite time period before filing a complaint.
-In Montana, you can file an action for possession in City Court, Municipal Court, Justice Court, or District Court.
-You will need to file a complaint and summons and have a process server serve the documents on the tenant.
-The tenant will have ten days to respond.
-The court will set a hearing date if tenant files an answer, otherwise landlord will be issued a default judgment.
+In Montana, you can file an Action for Possession in City Court, Municipal Court, Justice Court, or District Court.
+You will need to file a Complaint and Summons and Request to have the forms served on the tenant.
+The tenant will have ten (10) days to respond.
+The landlord will need to Request a Hearing from the court if tenant files an Answer, otherwise landlord will be issued a Judgment.
 If the tenant fails to vacate, landlord can apply for a Writ of Assistance to have the sheriff move the tenant out of the premises.

 - Nonpayment of rent – 3 Days

 - Unauthorized persons or pets – 3 Days

 - Refusal to allow access – 24 hours to allow access or be forced to move-out within 14 days